Fly Fishing For Trout: 39 Tips For More Trout

 This is done so the rod and line are matched up better.
 The right line on the right rod will cast easily and will cast well.
 The wrong line will make it difficult to cast.

-Therefore, for most trout fishing the ideal rod will be a 9-foot, 4 or 5-weight rod matched with a 5-weight line.
+Therefore, for most trout fishing, the ideal rod will be a 9-foot, four or 5-weight rod matched with a 5-weight line.
 Some methods will require a longer or shorter rod or a heavier or lighter-weight rod.

 34. Use The Right Fly Line

-Fly lines are usually 90 feet long, and they come in multiple weights, and they can be either an all-floating line, a partially sinking line, or a full sinking line.
-They can also come in what is called a weight-forward line, or a double taper line.
+Fly lines are usually 90 feet long, and they come in multiple weights.
+They can be either an all-floating line, a partially sinking line, or a full sinking line.
+They can also come in what is called a weight-forward fly line or a double taper line.

 35. Use The Right Reel

-Some anglers will tell you the reel just holds your line, but, I disagree.
+Some anglers will tell you the reel just holds your line, I disagree.

 Having the right reel will balance out the rod and make casting and fishing more fun.